5 reasons high-growth companies stumble with sales tax

 It’s easy for high-growth companies to get tripped up by product and services taxability, especially when their focus is on how to add value to the business, not tax liability.
 To make matters worse, every year, thousands of rate changes, product taxability rule changes, and Department of Revenue rulings are made that affect sales tax on products and services.
 Already in 2016, more than 24,400 product taxability changes have gone into effect in the US alone.

-4. Filing in multiple states.
 To stay on the good side of auditors, you’ll need to register for sales tax in every jurisdiction where you have nexus.
-Then, you’ll have to contend with a morass of ling deadlines and requirements that are different in each state.
-The frequency with which you’re required to file, as well as whether you’re required to pre- pay part or all of your expected sales tax obligations, can change as total sales made to customers in a state grow.
+Then, you’ll have to contend with a morass of filing deadlines and requirements that are different in each state.
+The frequency with which you’re required to file, as well as whether you’re required to pre-pay part or all of your expected sales tax obligations, can change as total sales made to customers in a state grow.
 Each state you file in makes your compliance picture exponentially more complex, requiring adoption of new sales tax rules and regulations that can get confusing fast.

-Tracking due dates and ling schedules, managing notices from each state Department of Revenue, ling local returns, managing different payment methods and forms can become a huge burden.
+Tracking due dates and filing schedules, managing notices from each state Department of Revenue, filing local returns, managing different payment methods and forms can become a huge burden.
 What was once a small annoyance can quickly grow beyond what’s reasonable to manage in-house, eating up valuable staff time and becoming a drain on resources and morale.

 High-growth companies can’t afford for sales tax to slow them down.
 State sales tax authorities traditionally watch companies closely in industries where compliance has historically been lax.
 One costly sales and use tax audit could spell major problems, especially if you are anticipating a liquidity event.

 Compliance problems multiply during high growth periods.
 When manual compliance starts to create problems, it’s time to automate.
 Dozens of business processes are now handled through software and SaaS solutions.
 Sales tax is no exception.
-Tax automation software integrated into your existing ERP, ecommerce or billing system is an easy, affordable and reliable way to stay on top of tax compliance as you grow.
+Modern tax automation software integrates into nearly every ERP, ecommerce or billing system in an easy, affordable and reliable way to stay on top of tax compliance as you grow.